Man City lose ground on Arsenal with draw at West Ham

 The visitors made a double change on the hour-mark, introducing Rayan Cherki and Jeremy Doku and it almost paid off immediately with Cherki playing Haaland in who was denied by Hermansen.

-Tijjani Reijnders' late free kick bounced off the crossbar as City huffed and puffed, but when the final chance fell to Guehi he could not f the target.
+Tijjani Reijnders' late free kick bounced off the crossbar as City huffed and puffed, but when the final chance fell to Guehi he could not find the target.

+Guardiola said his side were punished for failing to score more goals when they were in control of the game.